SciML/Optimization.jl/docs/src/optimization_packages/metaheuristics.md

 # Metaheuristics.jl
-[`Metaheuristics`](https://github.com/jmejia8/Metaheuristics.jl) is a is a Julia package implementing **metaheuristic algorithms** for global optiimization that do not require for the optimized function to be differentiable.
+[`Metaheuristics`](https://github.com/jmejia8/Metaheuristics.jl) is a Julia package implementing **metaheuristic algorithms** for global optimization that does not require for the optimized function to be differentiable.

 ## Installation: OptimizationMetaheuristics.jl